-The region they stayed behind in was one truly blessed by nature.
-Wildflowers are one extraordinary element of this natural bounty.
+Wildflowers are an extraordinary element of this natural setting.
 The Western Cape is famous for its fynbos (pronounced fane-boss), the hardy, thin-leaf vegetation that gives much of the province its distinctive look.
 Fynbos composes a major part of the Cape floral kingdom, the smallest and richest of the world's six floral kingdoms.
-More than 8,500 plant species are found in the province, of which 5,000 grow nowhere else on earth.
+More than 8,500 plant species are found in the province, of which 5,000 grow nowhere else on Earth.
 The region is dotted with nature reserves where you can hike through this profusion of flora, admiring the majesty of the king protea or the shimmering leaves of the silver tree.
 When the wind blows and mist trails across the mountainsides, the fynbos-covered landscape takes on the look of a Scottish heath.

 Not surprisingly, people have taken full advantage of the Cape's natural bonanza.
 In the Overberg and along the West Coast, rolling wheat fields extend to the horizon, while farther inland jagged mountain ranges hide fertile valleys of apple orchards, orange groves, and vineyards.
 At sea, hardy fisherfolk battle icy swells to harvest succulent crayfish (similar to lobster), delicate perlemoen (abalone), and line fish, such as the delicious kabeljou.
 Each June–November hundreds of whales return to the Cape shores to calve, and the stretch of coastline that includes Hermanus, now referred to as the Whale Coast, becomes one of the best places for land-based whale-watching in the world.

 For untold centuries this fertile region supported the Khoekhoen (Khoikhoi) and San (Bushmen), indigenous peoples who lived off the land as pastoralists and hunter-gatherers.
 With the arrival of European settlers, however, they were chased off, killed, or enslaved.
-In the remote recesses of the Cederberg mountains and along the West Coast you can still see the fading rock paintings left by the San, whose few remaining clans have long since retreated into the Kalahari Desert.
-The population of the Western Cape today is largely "coloured," a term used to describe South Africans of mixed race and descendants of imported slaves, the San, the Khoekhoen, and European settlers.
+In the remote recesses of the Cederberg Mountains and along the West Coast you can still see the fading rock paintings left by the San, whose few remaining clans have long since retreated into the Kalahari Desert.
+The population of the Western Cape today is of mixed race and descendants of imported slaves, the San, the Khoekhoen, and European settlers.